MrBarkemeyer/lsa-website/README.md

 # The following are the Dependencies for the project(libraries used)

-to fork the project, install either node package manager(npm) to install packages.
+to fork the project, install node package manager(npm) to install packages.
 Then run command npm i "the name of the package"

 Skip "react" and "react-dom"